roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 }
 ```

 This should be enough to enable the two pods in your project.
 Note that the `AFNetworking.h` umbrella header does not include the categories on UIImageView.
 That's why the whole directory is declared as umbrella directory.
-The `iCarousel.h` has just on header, so it is declared as an umbrella header.
+The `iCarousel.h` has a single header, so it is declared as an umbrella header.

 > **NOTE:** We would recommend you simply target iOS8+ and `use_frameworks!`.